 Display components are the objects that are used to display data.
-To add a component to the workspace, click an item in the Display Components List in the RTMC window and then click anywhere in the workspace.
+To add a component to the workspace, click an item on the Components Toolbar and then click anywhere in the workspace.
 The component's Properties window is automatically displayed when the object is first placed in the work area.
 The Properties window is used to set colors, scale values, text, etc., and to assign the data value to be displayed by the component.

 When a display component is linked to a data value, the value will be automatically updated on the display when data is collected by LoggerNet on a schedule.
-If scheduled data collection is not set up in LoggerNet or the selected data value is excluded from scheduled collection, the values will not update.
+If scheduled data collection is not set up in LoggerNet or the selected data value is excluded from scheduled collection, the values will not update and an exclamation point will appear in the upper right corner of the component.
 Input locations, ports and flags for mixed-array dataloggers are collected at the scheduled collection interval or any time a manual collection is done.

-After a component's properties have been set, select Apply to enable the changes, or Apply & Close to enable the changes and close the Properties window.
+After a component's properties have been set, select OK to enabe the changes and close the Properties window.
 Once the link to the data value has been applied, if there is data available from LoggerNet for the component, the value on the display will update.

 To make changes in display component settings, the Properties window can be opened by double clicking the component.
 If you make changes to a component's properties but then decide to reject those changes, press the Cancel button to return the properties to the last applied state.
-If Cancel is selected when a component is first placed in the work area (and Apply or Apply & Close has not been pressed), the display component will be removed from the screen.
+If Cancel is selected when a component is first placed in the work area (and OK has not been pressed), the display component will be removed from the screen.